 Unlike many of my other posts, this is an impulsive one because I thought I should talk about this with my readers.
 Travel is a part of lifestyle today.
-Some travel because they are bloggers like us, some travel for business, some travel because they want to unwind and take a break and some travel because they have a shitload of money in their bank account and they probably need to spend it somewhere.
+Professionals usually travel for business purposes or when they take a break from work.
+Bloggers like me travel for work and pleasure both.
+While some travel because they have loads of money in their bank account and they probably need to spend it somewhere.
 Anyways, whatever your reason is, chances are that you do travel at some point in time.

 Life is a struggle and no matter where we are, whatever we become, no matter the amount of money we accumulate, we still have to go through the ups and downs that life mockingly throws at us.
 The journey of life is always filled with adventures, sorrows and happiness – it’s a complete package, you can’t escape it.
 Some emerge victoriously, some drown in the abyss of depression and death, the choice is completely ours to make.